Luana Vaetoe, Chief Executive Officer

 Luana was appointed Chief Executive Officer (CEO) of BI in July 2013, having demonstrated success in strategic business planning and implementation as Agency Director.
 Under her leadership as CEO, Becoming Independent has seen significant positive outcomes in various areas.
 A program designed to support the unique needs of the rapidly growing numbers of young adults on the autism spectrum launched in 2016 thanks to an infusion of private sector funding, and is now at full capacity.
 In 2017, the agency launched a significant expansion of its Social Enterprise Division, allowing BI to create community based opportunities for job training and market wage employment while generating revenue to continue advancing quality services.
 BI now operates two groundbreaking food service enterprises, providing all concession services on the SMART Train, and in 2018 opened the BI Buzz Café at Kaiser Permanente’s new Mercury Way Medical Offices in Santa Rosa.
 BI has experienced annual double digit increases in fund raising since Luana assumed the role of CEO, helping to fuel program growth and innovation.
 Luana received The North Bay Business Journal’s (NBBJ) Nonprofit Leadership Award as well as their 40 Under 40 Award for the positive community impact made by Becoming Independent under her leadership.
 In 2014, Becoming Independent was awarded Business of the Year by the Young Professionals Network for excellence in developing young professionals in the community and in the workplace and has been selected by The NBBJ as one of the North Bay’s Best Places to Work each year from 2013-2018.
 Luana is a recent graduate of the University of Delaware’s National Leadership Institute on Developmental Disabilities.

-James Cox, Administrator of Programs
+James Cox, Director of Community Support Services

 In 2013, James joined Becoming Independent and immediately developed and implemented a collection of meaningful volunteer opportunities across Day Services.
 The partnerships he established with local organizations such as The Council on Aging, Catholic Charities, and The Redwood Empire Food Bank, created anchor activities for those served by BI to become active participants in supporting their local community.
 James’s diverse background in human services spans 25 years.
 His experience in Residential, Day Services, Supported Living, Transportation, Employment, Respite, and Behavior Management affords him a global perspective across the service spectrum.
 James’s experience, revolutionary philosophy on person centered services, and unwavering positive attitude is a valuable support to all facets of the organization.
 James is a graduate of the National Leadership Consortium on Developmental Disabilities program through the University of Delaware.